 Moreover, as President Weatherford concluded his proposal, he emphasized again the fundamental character of the vision that had inspired his proposal: “… as we envision the strengthening of the spiritual life of the College through the Campus Christian Center, we are not thinking in terms of brick and mortar, but in terms of human thought and activity which will penetrate the classroom, the labor assignment, the daily residence, the recreation and all other aspects of life in the Berea College Community.”

 With the establishment of the Campus Christian Center in 1971, President Weatherford appointed then Coordinator of Religious Life, Rev. J. Randolph Osborne, to direct the new department.
 The College then hired a second minister, Fr.
-Henry Parker, the first African-American minister to Berea College, and a secretary, Ms. Glennis Walker, thus bringing the vision for this new Center to life.
+Henry Parker, the first African-American minister to Berea College and a secretary, Ms. Glennis Walker, thus bringing the vision for the CCC to life.
 Weatherford located the offices of the Campus Christian Center in the Danforth Chapel complex of the Draper Building, where they remain today.